wdv4758h/pypy-extradoc/blog/draft/arm-status-update.rst

 as *softfp*, *soft-float* and *hard-float*.
 The first two use the core registers to pass floating point arguments and do not make any assumptions about a floating point unit.
-The first uses a software based float-implementation, while the second can use a floating point unit.
+The first uses a software based float-implementation, while the second can use a floating point unit to actually perform the floating point operations while still copying the arguments to and from core registers to perform calls.
 The latter and incompatible one requires a floating point unit and uses the coprocessor registers to pass floating arguments to calls.
 A detailed comparison can be found `here`_.

 At the time we started implementing the float support in the ARM backend of the JIT, the soft-float calling conventions were the most commonly supported ones